Aseman-Land/Meikade/README.md

 - 🍎️ **iOS & macOS**: install XCode and XCode command-line tools.
 - 🐧️ **Linux (esp.
 Ubuntu & other Debian-based distros)**: install gcc, g++ and make command.

+### Install the Dependencies

+#### Git
-And for all the above platforms you need to install git on them.
+For all the above mentioned platforms, you need to install "git" on them.
 So for example if you want to build it for Ubuntu, You need to setup your environment using the below command:

 ```bash
 sudo apt-get install git g++ gcc